 The Dun & Bradstreet PAYDEX Score Explained

-PAYDEX is a business credit score that’s generated by Dun & Bradstreet (D&B).
+The PAYDEX® score is a business credit score that’s generated by Dun and Bradstreet (D&B).
 Their model analyzes a business’ payment performance (i.e., if it pays its bills on time) and gives it a numerical score from 1 to 100, with 100 signifying a perfect payment history.

-A business’ D&B PAYDEX score is used much like an individual’s FICO score.
-It helps lenders, vendors and suppliers determine whether to approve you for financing and on what terms.
+A business’s D&B PAYDEX score is used much like an individual’s FICO score.
+It helps lenders, vendors, and suppliers determine whether to approve your business for financing and on what terms.
 Typically, the better the score, the more generous the terms extended.
-This can save your business money and give you more time to pay for supplies or services, leveling out cash flow.
+This can save your business a lot of money and give you more time to pay for supplies or services, leveling out cash flow.

 PAYDEX scoring is dollar-weighted, which means that each payment experience is weighted in terms of the number of transactions and the overall dollar value of those transactions.
 That means your transactions with your IT vendor, with whom you spend thousands of dollars monthly, comprise a greater percentage of your D&B PAYDEX score than your transactions with the carpet cleaner who comes out to steam your rugs annually for a few hundred dollars, for example.